professornaite/bob/README.md

 ![](plots/total_atomic_bombs_by_country.png)

-The dataset comprises several important variables: `nation`, which identifies each country; `count`, representing the number of atomic bombs owned; `host`, indicating whether a country hosts nuclear weapons from another nation; `un`, denoting UN membership status; and `host_count`, which shows the number of nuclear bombs hosted by each country.
+The data set includes five variables: `nation`, which identifies each country; `count`, representing the number of atomic bombs owned; `host`, indicating whether a country hosts nuclear weapons from another nation; `un`, denoting UN membership status; and `host_count`, which shows the number of nuclear bombs hosted by each country.
 Each variable is essential for understanding the landscape of nuclear armament and international relations.

 ## Codebook